philipqlu/amod-toronto/README.md

 building a MATSim network, and creating a population.

 ## data_utils
-Contains preprocessing pipeline for synthesizing a population/trip dataset and postprocessing code for cleaning and plotting the results.
-The `input` folder contains the trip synthesis notebook and all required datasets.
+Contains the preprocessing code for synthesizing a population/trip dataset and postprocessing code for cleaning and plotting the results.
+The `input` folder contains the trip synthesis code and all required datasets.
 The `output` folder contains the AMoDeus simulation results, analysis notebook, and plots.

 ## Dispatching Algorithms Used
-* **Global Bipartite Matching Policy** fromRuch, Claudio, Sebastian Hörl, and Emilio Frazzoli.
-"Amodeus, a simulation-based testbed for autonomous mobility-on-demand systems."
-2018 21st International Conference on Intelligent Transportation Systems (ITSC).
-IEEE, 2018.
+* **Global Bipartite Matching Policy**: Ruch, C., Hörl, S. and Frazzoli, E., 2018.
+Amodeus, a simulation-based testbed for autonomous mobility-on-demand systems.
+In *2018 21st International Conference on Intelligent Transportation Systems (ITSC)* (pp. 3639-3644).
+IEEE.
-* **Demand-supply-balancing dispatching heuristic** from *Large-scale microscopic simulation of taxi services* by Maciejewski, M., and Bischoff J., 2015.
+* **Demand-supply-balancing dispatching**: Maciejewski, M. and Bischoff, J., 2015.
+Large-scale microscopic simulation of taxi services. *Procedia Computer Science*, 52, pp.358-364.
-* **Model-Free Adaptive Repositioning** from The +1 Method: Model-Free Adaptive Repositioning Policies for Robotic Multi-Agent Systems by Ruch, C., Gächter, J., Hakenberg, J. and Frazzoli, E., 2019.
+* **Model-Free Adaptive Repositioning**: Ruch, C., Gachter, J., Hakenberg, J. and Frazzoli, E., 2020.
+The+ 1 Method: Model-Free Adaptive Repositioning Policies for Robotic Multi-Agent Systems. *IEEE Transactions on Network Science and Engineering.*

 ## Demo
 ### Model-Free Adaptive Repositioning